 TIA/CHANGE involves a modification to culture and approach that affects all aspects of the organization.
 All key stakeholders are involved, including community members, partner organizations, and staff and leadership of the organization.
 All staff, not just clinical providers, need to develop competencies in trauma-informed care.
 People with HIV who have experienced trauma, as well as their family members, are meaningfully involved in all aspects of the process of change and implementation of TIA/CHANGE.

-A trauma-informed organization realizes the widespread impact of trauma and understands potential paths for recovery.
 Organizations must understand the impacts, signs, and symptoms of trauma as well as opportunities for healing and recovery.
 Organizational policies, procedures, and practices must fully integrate guiding principles of trauma-informed care.

 To become trauma-informed, organizations should adopt guiding principles that establish a solid foundation for all planning, implementation, and evaluation activities.
 Guiding principles should align with the organization’s mission, while supporting a trauma-informed approach.